La-Lojban/lojban.pw/src/src/books/learn-lojban.md

 It is the same relation as the previous Lojban one, but much more easy to understand.
 Notice that any noun before the compound verb fills **se jibri**, while any following it only fills the modifying verb: **fanva**.

 The strength by which two verbs are bound together with **co** is very weak — even weaker than normal compound verb grouping without any grouping words.
-This makes sure that, in a co-construct, the leftmost verb word is always the verb being modified, and the rightmost always modifies, even if any of those parts are compound verbs.
+This makes sure that, in a co-construct, the leftmost component is always the verb being modified, and the rightmost component always modifies, even if any of those parts are compound verbs.
 This makes a co-construct easy to understand:

 > **ti pelxu plise co kukte**

 is read as **ti (pelxu plise) co kukte**, which is the same as **ti kukte pelxu bo plise**.
 This also means that a **ke … ke'e** cannot encompass a **co**.

-However, **gi'e**, **gi'a** etc. bind even looser than **co**.
-This is in order to totally avoid confusion about which verb word binds to which in a **gi'e**.
-The answer is simple: **gi'e** never emcompasses any verb groups.

-How can you express _I am an important American buyer of computers_ using a **co**?

-Answer: **mi skami te vecnu co vajni merko**
+Another example:

+> **mi merko limna co mutce certu**
+> _I am a much experienced American swimmer._

+merko
+: x1 is American (the USA sense)

-If it's of any use, this is the list of different kind of verb word groupers ranked by strength:
+Here is the list of different kind of groupers in compond verbs ranked from the tighest to the most loose:

 1.  **bo** and **ke … ke'e**
 2. Logical connectives other than **gi'e** series